Egypt

+After the 1948 Arab–Israeli War, Egypt occupied the Gaza Strip.
 Following the 1952 revolution, Egypt declared itself a republic.
-Between 1958 and 1961 Egypt merged with Syria to form the United Arab Republic.
-Egypt fought several armed conflicts with Israel in 1948, 1956, 1967 and 1973, and occupied the Gaza Strip intermittently until 1967.
-In 1978, Egypt signed the Camp David Accords, which recognised Israel in exchange for its withdrawal from the occupied Sinai.
+In 1958, Egypt merged with Syria to form the United Arab Republic, with Syria withdrawing in 1961 after their coup.
+Egypt fought several armed conflicts with Israel in 1948, 1956, 1967 and 1973.
+After the 1967 war, Egypt lost the Sinai Peninsula and the Gaza Strip to Israel.
+In 1978, Egypt signed the Camp David Accords, which recognised Israel and heavily demilitarised the Sinai in exchange for the latter's withdrawal from the occupied Sinai, completely turning over control of the Sinai to Egypt in 1982.
 After the Arab Spring, which led to the 2011 Egyptian revolution and overthrow of Hosni Mubarak, the country faced a protracted period of political unrest; its first democratic election in 2012 resulted in the short-lived, Muslim Brotherhood-aligned government of Mohamed Morsi, which was overthrown by the military after mass protests in 2013.
 The current government is a semi-presidential republic led by Abdel Fattah el-Sisi, who was elected in 2014 but is widely regarded as authoritarian.

 Egypt is a developing country with the second-largest economy in Africa.
 It is considered to be a regional power in the Middle East, North Africa and the Muslim world, and a middle power worldwide.
-Islam is the official religion and Arabic is official language.
+Islam is the official religion and Arabic its official language.
 Egypt is a founding member of the United Nations, the Non-Aligned Movement, the Arab League, the African Union, Organisation of Islamic Cooperation, World Youth Forum, and a member of BRICS.